An illustrated guide

 Bockman Hall houses the Office of Technology as well as classrooms, a student lounge, faculty offices and student dormitory rooms.

-Second Floor - student dorm rooms
+Second Floor - meeting rooms and short-term student housing

-Third Floor - student dorm rooms
+Third Floor - short-term student housing

 Lower Level - Concord office, student computer lab, faculty lounge